-We hope that you persevere in your studies at school today.
+We hope that you remember to make decisions based on facts.
 Remember to think kind thoughts, use kind words, and do kind things.
 We Love You.